name2face/app/SPECIFICATION.md

             *   **Interaction:** Tapping a tag adds it to the person's tag list.
 Tapping again removes it.
         *   **Custom Tags:** UI elements for adding user-defined tags:
             *   An area displaying currently added tags (both Quick Tags and custom ones, e.g., as chips/badges).
 Tapping an added tag removes it.
             *   A text input field (labeled e.g., "Add Custom Tag") with an 'Add' button (or uses Enter key) to add user-defined tags.
+Tags should be trimmed of leading/trailing whitespace.
+Empty tags should not be added.
             *   *(Data Model Note: Selected Quick Tags and Custom Tags are stored together in the `tags` array field.)*
         *   **Gender Selection (Optional):** Placed towards the bottom.
             *   **Label:** "Gender (Optional)".